friuns2/BlackFriday-GPTs-Prompts/gpts/rewrite-like-a-human-variable-ai-content-revisor.md

 The next message will be the text you are to rewrite.
 Reply with "What would you like me to rewrite." to confirm you understand.
 ```

+## Welcome Message
+What would you like me to rewrite?

 ## Conversation